earthly/website/blog/_posts/2024-03-15-language-style-czar.md

 This way, there's always a target of what great code looks like.
 Even if that target moves, every sane code base is just at a specific point along that journey to the latest and grandest code style.

-In other words, you can end up in a world where all idiomatic Java 20 code is as readable as Go, but to get there, you have to take a stance on when it's appropriate to use the streams API and when not.
-I mean, maybe you never quite get there: one man's clear stream processing one-liner is another man's spaghetti code, but I really think we could do better at converging on what we want the language to look like.
+In other words, you can end up in a world where all idiomatic Java 20 code is as uniform as Go, but to get there, you have to take a stance on when it's appropriate to use the streams API and when not.
+I mean, maybe you never quite get there: one person's clear stream processing one-liner is another man's spaghetti code, but I really think we could do better at converging on what we want the language to look like.

 <div class="align-right">
  {% picture {{site.pimages}}{{page.slug}}/5270.png --picture --img width="300px" --alt {{ The Butter Battle Book }} %}